 In its summary report - will open in a new tab, the TRC made specific reference to the CMHR and other national museums as places to promote reconciliation through education (page 300).

 Newman, whose father is a residential school survivor, said he made The Witness Blanket for people who want to learn and are ready to work towards a better future together.
 He and his team spent over a year travelling 200,000 kilometres around the country to gather objects and stories.
 A documentary film about the project has just been completed.
 An eight-minute version plays in the CMHR with the exhibition.

 “I created this monument to reflect the strength of my people, and it is my hope that everyone who stands in witness of this piece will be affected in some way,” said Newman (Ha-Yalth-Kin-Geme), a First Nations artist and master carver from Vancouver Island.
 “If The Witness Blanket fosters awareness in one person who is just learning about this difficult part of Canadian history, or touches a residential school survivor or one of their family members, it has made a difference.”

-The art installation consists of cedar frames supporting hundreds of objects, explained through a unique mobile app that visitors download to their iOS devices (or borrow a loaded device in gallery).
+The art installation consists of cedar frames supporting hundreds of objects, explained through a unique mobile app - will open in a new tab that visitors download to their iOS devices (or borrow a loaded device in gallery).
 A door reclaimed from St. Michaels Residential School in Alert Bay, B.C. is left open, allowing visitors to pass through the display to a multi-media presentation on the other side.
 The CMHR has also developed a “Reflection Wall” where visitors can share their own thoughts and add them to a word collage that resembles the Blanket, in gallery or online.